 Speaking openly with your partner can help you to realize whether some of the expectations that you have for yourself are unrealistic.
 Furthermore, this sort of open communication is important for increasing emotional intimacy between you, which can help to improve your sex life.

 There are a bunch of inaccurate and unhelpful misconceptions about sex that us men fall victim to.
 Because men are expecting the impossible from themselves, they often develop performance anxiety due to feelings of inadequacy and guilt.
 Contrary to what so many of us believe, this is what the latest research is saying:

 - The majority of women do not have an orgasm during penetrative sex; and this is perfectly okay.

 - Clitoral stimulation is more important than penetration when it comes to satisfying sex.

 Sex experts recommend that men with psychological ED re-educate themselves.
 By doing this you can start to readjust your unrealistic expectations about yourself.
 This can reduce anxiety which will help you to take back control of your erectile functioning.

 Thinking of taking a pill?
 Think again

-Viagra and Cialis, despite their aggressive marketing, are not the ideal treatment for men with psychological impotence because they treat a form of erectile dysfunction that is rooted in blood flow malfunction.
-For the man whose impotence is rooted in the psyche, taking a pill may prove to be a disappointment—and one with many side effects, to boot.
-Instead of wasting money and potentially risking your physical health , try a treatment protocol that addresses the problem at its core.
+Viagra and Cialis, despite their aggressive marketing, are not the ideal treatment for men with psychological impotence.
+Rather, they are designed to treat physical erectile dysfunction that is rooted in blood flow malfunction.
+For the man with psychological ED, taking a pill may not work properly because they’re not tackling the psychological causes of the problem.